inspired/TA-cisco_ios/README.txt

 *  Syslog
 *  Smart Call Home (HTTP XML)

-Please contact me on Splunk Base if there is anything you would like to see in this app.
+Please post a question on Splunk Answers and tag it with "Cisco Networks Add-on" if there is anything you would like to see in this app.

 ++ What's New